Error Handling

 | raw | string | Verbatim validator output, including the rule id, layer and XPath location. |

-fields or btCodes to the matching input, mark it invalid, and show the friendly message beside it.
+Key your invoice-form inputs by the same dotted paths (or keep a lookup from BT code to input).
+On an error response, match each finding'sfields or btCodes to the matching input, mark it invalid, and show the friendly message beside it.
 The user is taken straight to the field that needs fixing, with no XPath decoding.

 Model validation, errorCode 4002